 None of these reasons are consistent with the objective of good health.
-If one must lift a few more pounds, wear a belt.
-If one wants to groove motor patterns to train for other athletic tasks that demand a stable torso, it is probably better not to wear one.
-Instead do the work to perfect lifting technique.”
+If you must lift a few more pounds, wear a belt.
+If you want to groove motor patterns to train for other athletic tasks that demand a stable torso, it is probably better not to wear one.
+Instead, do the work to perfect lifting technique.”

 Front Squats and Lifting Shoes

-For competitive lifters I recommend Rogue Do-Wins or a similar lifting shoe for front squats.
-I did a full review on the Rogue Do-Wins here.
+For competitive lifters, I recommend an elevated heel for front squats.
 For Athletes and other lifters the choice is optional—if you need to improve ankle mobility to squat deep then lifting shoes are an option “hack” your depth, but is going to a position you’re body doesn’t achieve naturally worth the extra five pounds?

-I’d recommend sticking within your limits and increasing your active range of motion rather than using equipment to achieve greater range of motion.
+I’d recommend sticking within your limits and increasing your ankle mobility rather than using equipment as a crutch.

-This program will help you build significant strength, muscle, and improve your athleticism unlike many crappy body-part split routines you read in bodybuilder magazines and websites.
-Bodies that look like Tarzan and play like Jane are no good—you deserve more, you deserve better.
+This program will help you build significant strength, muscle, and improve your athleticism, unlike many routines you read in bodybuilder magazines and websites.

 If you’re up to the challenge then you need to bring it to every workout.
 Each workout you’ll be training with a focus on either maximum strength, volume for hypertrophy, or speed for athleticism and additional gains in strength and muscle mass.

 I’ve professed my love for furious finishers here.
 During one particularly creative (read: tormented) workout session I designed a finisher solely for front squats.
 This is a very advanced test of physical and mental grit.
 If you’re a good squatter, tough as nails, and without injury, give this a shot.
 Killer Front Squat Finisher.